 Each summer, the Chicago Coalition for the Homeless awards $2,000 renewable college scholarships to graduating seniors who experienced homelessness while in high school.

 Eligible to apply are students who were homeless at some point while attending Chicago Public high schools, a former youth client of the CCH Law Project in the city or suburbs, or a youth leader who is active with CCH and no older than age 22.
-Applications for 2013 were due May 1.
+Applications for 2014 are due May 1.
 More detailed eligibility criteria can be found here.

-In 2012, four finalists were chosen from among 47 applicants.
-Our 11 current scholarship recipients were honored June 28, in a ceremony hosted by Loyola University Law School.
+In 2013, six finalists were chosen from 38 applicants.
+Our 15 new and returning scholarship recipients were honored June 27, in a ceremony hosted by Loyola University Law School.

 To showcase the promise and tenacity of aspiring college students who lived with homelessness while in high school, the CCH Law Project created the scholarship program in 2004.
 The program was the next step for a legal aid program that focuses its casework on helping homeless children and youth access public school.
 Patricia Rivera, then the director of the Chicago Public Schools’ Homeless Education Program, collaborated with CCH in creating the scholarship, and was the first of the private donors to fund the scholarships.

-In nine years, through 2012, 33 homeless or recently homeless students have received renewable scholarships.
-Fifty-one percent of our students have earned their degrees or are progressing through college.
+In 10 years, through 2013, 39 homeless or recently homeless students have received renewable scholarships totaling more than $150,000.
+Fifty-nine percent of our students have earned their degrees or are progressing through college.
 Six scholarship recipients have graduated with bachelor’s degrees.
 A seventh graduated from a nursing program.
-Ten scholarship recipients will start or return to college in 2012-13, attending schools in Illinois and Arkansas.
-The program also assists two students pursuing post-graduate degrees.
+Fourteen scholarship recipients started or returned to college in 2013-14, attending schools in Illinois and Arkansas.
+The program also assists one student pursuing a post-graduate degree.

-CCH scholarships are fully funded by private donors and several foundations – the Osa Foundation and Robin Lavin, Alvin H. Baum Family Fund, Chicago Teachers Union, Sisters of Charity BVM, and the Student Alliance for Homeless Youth, a organization led by teens from eight North Shore high schools.
+CCH scholarships are fully funded by private donors and several foundations – the Osa Foundation and Robin Lavin, Sisters of Charity BVM, the Wohlers Family Foundation, and the Student Alliance for Homeless Youth, a organization led by teens from eight North Shore high schools.
 The program also benefited from $10,000 challenge grant from Elaine’s Hope, administered by educator Rhonda Purwin.

 CCH donates its staff time and the costs of the summer event at which the students and donors meet to present the new scholarship winners.